nailwatts/FNIN/README.md

 ```
 or just install all dependencies one by one manually.

+We also provide our [checkpoint](https://drive.google.com/file/d/1HYWMpZjByz9MAnrqMWiErP2gt8jL-Fke/view?usp=sharing).
+If you want to test directly, please download first.
+Note that all experiments in the paper are done **without fine-tuning!**

 ## Test on LUCES dataset

 Download dataset from [http://www.robertomecca.com/luces.html](http://www.robertomecca.com/luces.html) and run